Marker-Inc-Korea/AutoRAG/docs/source/install.md

 export OPENAI_API_KEY="sk-...your-api-key..."
 ```

-Or, as an alternative, you can set env variable using .env file.
+Or, as an alternative, you can set env variable using the `.env` file.

 ```bash
 pip install python-dotenv
 ```

-Then, make .env file at your root folder like below.
+Then, make an.env file at your root folder like below.
 ```dotenv
 OPENAI_API_KEY=sk-...your-api-key...
 ```

-And when you try to run AutoRAG, you can use below code to load .env file.
+And when you try to run AutoRAG, you can use below code to load `.env` file.

 ```python
 from dotenv import load_dotenv